d0tTino/Culture/docs/observability.md

 2. Upload `docs/grafana_dashboard.json` from this repository.
 3. Select your Prometheus data source when prompted and click **Import**.

-The dashboard provides a starter panel showing CPU usage for Culture.ai processes.
-Extend it with additional panels as needed.
+The imported dashboard includes panels for CPU usage, Knowledge Board size, active agent count, and the LLM query rate (QPS).

 ## 3. Running Grafana Locally